 The other thing is that networking has changed.
 Our previous idea of networking was getting together spending time together in person face-to-face.
 Let’s sit down, let’s have coffee, let’s have a drink, can you still get that same connection over a zoom channel?

 Some of us are doing okay, and for some, it may challenging because that sort of social charter is harder to do virtual group setting on zoom.
 That is quite the opportunity.
 A startup that could replicate the in-person experience virtually could be a game-changer.
 If a technology company comes up with a platform experience that you know creates the experience of being in the same room, that would be a license to print money, in my opinion.

-At FirstBoard.io, we’re hoping that in the fall we can do a big event where we invite all the members, of course, and all the supporters and our clients and anybody who has you know interest in this topic and would like to get to know the community.
+At FirstBoard.io, we’re hoping that we can do a significant event in the fall where we invite all the members, of course, and all the supporters and our clients and anybody who has to know interest in this topic like to get to know the community.

 We’re planning for an in-person event pending the lockdown situation, of course.
-But, I believe in-person we’ll come back but maybe in a different form.
+But, I believe in the person we’ll come back but maybe in a different form.
 We’ll have to kind of all experiment with what that form will look like.

 It’s interesting, I was speaking with someone yesterday, and we were talking about networking, and she says, “you know what, I’ve gotten five hours a day back by not driving around to meetings.”
 As a mom, between going back and forth to school and dropping off her kids and then running off the networking meetings, she says I now have five more hours in the day because I’m not in the car